PREFERRED MEDIATION LOCATIONS:

 Dr. Aikins experience indicates that there is little in so-called Confidential Briefs that will not be learned during a meaningful mediation.
 However, if a party believes that he/she has some really “red flag” issues and does not want the other party to know about them, please submit a confidential brief (two pages maximum).

 TIMING AND PAGANATION OF SUBMITTED BRIEFS:

-All briefs should be submitted at least ten (10) business days before the scheduled mediation.
-If brief has more than the recommended pages, the additional pages will likely not be read.
+All briefs should be received at least ten (5) business days before the scheduled mediation.
+If brief has more than the recommended pages, the additional pages may not be read.
 If a party has exhibits, the pagination limit does not apply to exhibits.
 Also, a party may feel the need to designate certain exhibits as “confidential” and the maximum page number does not apply—providing they are exhibits and not some concoction of evidence/facts presented as exhibits.

-*FEES MUST BE RECEIVED AT LEAST 21 DAYS BEFORE THE DATE FOR THE MEDIATION HEARING OR AS SOON AS POSSIBLE IF THE MEDIATION HEARING IS SCHEDULED FOR A DATE PRIOR TO 21 DAYS.
+*FEES MUST BE RECEIVED AT LEAST 10 DAYS BEFORE THE DATE OF THE MEDIATION HEARING OR AS SOON AS POSSIBLE IF THE MEDIATION HEARING IS SCHEDULED FOR A DATE PRIOR TO 21 DAYS.
 THE MEDIATION DATE IS ONLY LOCKED IN AFTER RECEIPT OF THE MEDIATION FEES FROM BOTH SIDES.

 It would be greatly appreciated if when cancelling the party would explain why the mediation is being cancelled.

-**Contract mediation is handled on a case-by-case basis, depending on the amount of time contracted for, the type of mediation and or investigation required.
-For example, mediating regarding in-house issues, school bullying and internal conflicts will be quoted on a case-by-case basis.
+**Contract mediation is handled on a case-by-case basis, depending on the amount of time contracted for and the type of mediation.